 Letters going out to teenagers..

-Over the next couple of weeks we will be sending letters to all our teenagers (13-18) asking them to confirm their contact details.
+We will be sending letters to all our teenagers (13-18) asking them to confirm their contact details.
 Many teenagers book their own appointments but often still have only their parents contact details on their records.
 This can cause issues with regards confidentiality, if anyone has any concerns about this please feel free to give us a call.